 Puerto Vallarta sees its largest influx of vacationers during the pre-Easter Holy Week/spring break, as many families from around Mexico visit to enjoy the area’s beaches and natural beauty.
 Expect more crowds!

-April 29 - Puerto Vallarta Open
+April 3 - International Marathon Puerto Vallarta

 This isn’t an official national holiday but schools, malls, restaurants, parks and toy stores all hold special celebrations (and sales) so if your Puerto Vallarta vacation overlaps this holiday and you’re traveling with kids, look for opportunities to join the party!